Overall assessment

 Fair, proportionate, and transparent registration & licensing procedures

 Registration is required to be considered an energy community.
 This designation must be approved by the Regulator, Brugel.
 To do this the energy community must submit an application form, and its articles of association or other constitutive documents (which also has minimal requirements to ensure compliance with participative and governance criteria).
 A decision must be provided within 60 days.
-The process is simple enough, and net it ensures that energy communities are really based on organizational principles, and that they are respected.
+The process is simple enough, and yet it ensures that energy communities are really based on organisational principles, and that they are respected.
 This should help reinforce trust amongst citizens who might be interested in joining or setting up an energy community.

 Incentives connected to network tariffs based on a CBA

-Legislation sets out that the tariff structure must promote the sharing of electricity from renewable energy sources, taking into account the structure of the existing distribution network, while also ensuring a balance between solidarity in covering the overall costs of the networks as well as the contribution to taxes, charges, surcharges, fees.
+Legislation sets out that the tariff structure must promote the sharing of electricity from renewable energy sources, taking into account the structure of the existing distribution network, while also ensuring a balance between solidarity in covering the overall costs of the networks as well as the contribution to taxes, charges, surcharges, and fees.
 It also calls for a cost benefit analysis to inform the development of tariffs for participants in an energy community that share electricity.
 This implies that incentives for energy sharing are possible, but it also allows additional charges to be added.
-In October 2022, the DSO approved tariffs, which include minimal incentives for shared electricity (over a 15 minute period) within buildings and under the low voltage network.

 Non-discriminatory treatment as market participant